joscha/buildkite-failed-builds-notifier/README.md

 until the build passes, at which the culprits are reset.

+It uses the [Buildkite webhooks](https://buildkite.com/docs/webhooks/integrations) and [webtask.io](https://webtask.io/).

+## Assumptions

+* The culprits are stored per pipeline, so only one branch can be used for each pipeline, e.g. `master`.
+If you want to track culprits between builds in multiple branches, you need to set up separate webtasks.
-Caveat: Only the current person triggering the Buildkite pipeline will be notified, assuming all others have been notified in the builds before.
+*  Only the current person triggering the Buildkite pipeline will be notified, assuming all others have been notified in the builds before.
 This will not work for commits which use `[skip ci]` or `[ci skip]`.

-It uses the [Buildkite webhooks](https://buildkite.com/docs/webhooks/integrations) and [webtask.io](https://webtask.io/).
+* Pipelines are tracked with their organization, so you can use one webtask with multiple organizations, even if you have pipelines with the same name.
+* The commit shas, the commit message, the email and name of the triggering person and some other data is stored in the webtask storage.
+For what is stored, [see here](https://github.com/joscha/buildkite-failed-builds-notifier/blob/92d7b4f63a79c123127a61d64683df3ce74047cc/failed-builds-notification.js#L80-L89).

 ## Installation
 Via [wt-cli](https://github.com/auth0/wt-cli):